| Version: | 0.2.1 |

 Slots

-, regularized regression results given by the optimal tuning parameter.path
+- object of class - "MGLMsparsereg", regularized regression results given by the optimal tuning parameter.

-, the BIC, AIC, log-likelihood and degrees of freedom given each tuning parameter.select.list
+- object of class - "data.frame", the BIC, AIC, log-likelihood and degrees of freedom given each tuning parameter.

 Author(s)